tom-pollak/notes/Year 2/Term 2/SYS3/Sys3 Exam.md

 > Explain the concept of dependency DAG, and how this dependency DAG graph representation relates to **dependencies** and **register hazards**.

 A DAG represents the dependencies within a “basic block”, a sequential code sequence with no branches except entry and exit.
 Each instruction is represented as a node, and the edges between them “serialization dependencies”.
+A dependency arises when an instruction must be executed before another instruction for the overall execution and result of the program to be the same.
+If instruction $I_2$ must be executed after $I_1$, then we say that $I_2$ is _dependent_ on $I_1$.

 The DAG referenced in the paper has three types of dependencies: _definition vs. definition_ (a register being overwritten, a potential WAW hazard), _definition vs. uses_ (a value stored to a register, and loaded in a subsequent instruction a potential RAW hazard) and _uses vs. definition_ (a register used in an instruction, then being overwritten in a subsequent instruction, a potential WAR hazard).

 Any edge $\vec{ab}$ asserts that the two instructions $a$ and $b$ have a dependency and that the compiler must execute $a$ before $b$.
 Using the DAG, the compiler can rearrange the execution order, while ensuring dependant instructions are executed sequentially.
+This can allow the compiler to use dynamic scheduling, while avoiding any register hazards that might occur.

 ---